theodoretripp/air-stable/myreadme.md

 2. 1.
 Guest may log in
 1. `User` may create a Stall
 1. `User` may see a list of available `Stall`s
+2. 'User' may tag a stall with a rentalrequest (still need to take out intermediate step.